-Collection of basic fisheries statistics:
+Collection of fisheries statistics:

-- Regular training of observers and crew on the survey data requirements. - Collection and storage of prawn size and abundance distributions from FIS and FDS. - Collection and storage of prawn size-grading information. - Collection and storage of basic biological data e.g. fecundity, length-weight relationships for prawns.
+- Regular training of observers and crew on the survey data requirements. - Collection and storage of prawn size and abundance distributions from FIS and FDS. - Collection and storage of prawn size-grading information.

+• Collection and storage of basic biological data e.g. fecundity, length-weight relationships for prawns.

-3.1.2 Analysis and reporting Analysis and interpretation:
+3.1.2 Analysis and reporting

+Analysis and interpretation:

-- In stock assessments: - Analyse trends in biomass through FIS data. - o Analyse spatial and temporal trends in fishery-dependent catch and effort data. - Assess performance of fishery with respect to fishing strategy criteria and biological performance indicators (PIs) in the Management Plan. - Real-time analysis to inform fishing strategy development. - Provide an analysis of survey data for determining stock status and annual Harvest Strategy for the following season.
+- Real-time analysis to inform fishing strategy development. - Provide an analysis of survey data for determining stock status and annual Harvest Strategy for the following season.